tthorntone/AdNauseam-Wiki/FAQ.md

 - **Chrome**
  1. Download a ["Chromium" release](https://github.com/dhowe/AdNauseam/releases/).
 Older ones come as .zip directories (unzip after downloading), the latest release is a .crx file.
  2. In your Chrome Browser navigate to the Settings page chrome.
 Select "Extensions" at the top-left of the page.
- 3. Drag the file you downloaded in 1. and drop it over the open extension page.
+ 3. Drag the file you downloaded in i. and drop it over the open extension page.
 A prompt will appear listing the required permissions.
 Click "Add extension" to install.

 - **Firefox**